nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/ANGULAR_FACTORIES.md

 Now, in each of your controllers, you can get all employees, which is what you want in `EmployeeListCtrl`, just get one employee, which is what you want in `EmployeeDetailCtrl`, or add a new employee, which is what you want in `EmployeeCreateCtrl`.
 The factory is a singleton, meaning there's only, ever, one instance of this factory created, so you'll never have to worry about which version of the employee list you're working with, because there's only one version.
 Period.

+Now update your controllers to use the factory methods.

 > **File:** EmployeeListCtrl.js

 ```js